-Previous studies have consistently provided empirical evidence regarding the impact of innovation capabilities and practices on performance in both large-scale and small- and medium-sized companies (Saunila et al., 2014; Saunila, 2016).
+Previous studies have consistently provided empirical evidence regarding the impact of innovation capabilities and practices on performance in both large- and small- and medium-sized companies (Saunila et al., 2014; Saunila, 2016).
 Ismail (2023) defined innovation performance as "a firm's capacity to effectively leverage its innovation resources and capabilities to create innovative outputs that ultimately lead to market success" (p.
 2).
 Innovation performance has significantly improved economic and social performance (Rauter et al., 2018).
-It is especially pertinent to investigate SMEs since they face greater challenges than larger companies and more so in developing countries (Le and Do, 2023).
+It is especially pertinent to investigate SMEs since they face greater challenges than larger companies, and more so in developing countries (Le and Do, 2023).

-The ability to innovate does not necessarily improve performance; however, if followed by sustained practices, companies will produce products and services that are superior to competitors.
-Companies can generate discipline through a conducive corporate culture (Ismail, 2023) so that innovation initiatives emerge from employees' knowledge, skills, and commitment (Rubel et al., 2023).
-Especially in the small and medium-sized business sectors, the ability to innovate must be fostered through a willingness to learn from experimentation, failure, and success (Shaik et al., 2023).
+The ability to innovate does not necessarily improve performance; however, if followed by sustained practices, companies will produce products and services that are superior to those of competitors.
+Companies can generate discipline through a conducive corporate culture (Ismail, 2023) and innovation initiatives emerge from employees' knowledge, skills, and commitment (Rubel et al., 2023).
+Especially in small- and medium-sized business sectors, the ability to innovate must be fostered through a willingness to learn from experimentation, failure, and success (Shaik et al., 2023).

 Under crisis conditions, innovation capabilities and practices become more critical (Chesbrough, 2020) because companies face situations in which buyers have lower purchasing power and compete for smaller markets.
-This study projects the same result for SMEs in developing countries.
-We investigated economic performance in this study because economic performance is more relevant in a crisis.
-Moreover, Rauter and colleagues (2018) have provided evidence of the positive correlation between economic and sustainable performances.
+This study projects similar results for SMEs in developing countries.
+We investigated economic performance in this study because it is more relevant in a crisis.
+Moreover, Rauter et al. (2018) provided evidence of a positive correlation between economic and sustainable performance.